josemmo/einvoicing/docs/getting-started/creating-custom-presets.md

 ```

 ## Custom invoice modifications
-There may be some occasions when presets will require to initialise the invoice instance with some default values.
+There may be some occasions when presets will require to initialize the invoice instance with some default values.
 For example, setting a rounding matrix to define the number of decimal places allowed in certain fields.

 To achieve that, you can make use of the `setupInvoice()` method of a preset class, which will be called just before